sebv/grunt-boilerplate/README.md

 This will start a server at port 3001 and a reload proxy at port 3000.
 To check the site with reload enabled, browse to: http://localhost:3000

+This will also trigger unit test if the `test:auto` server is running.

 ## build

 ```